muuvmuuv/DNS-Privacy-Guide/README.md

 You have two options:

-1. With ad-blocking, sphoofing etc.
+1. With ad-blocking, spoofing etc.
 2. Without, just more privacy

 If you want to contribute, feel free!